 Software package manager

-cos node image uses a minimal root file system with built-in support for
+cos_containerd node images use a minimal root file system with built-in support for

-the Docker container runtime, which also serves as the software package manager
+the Docker (containerd) container runtime, which also serves as the software package manager

 for installing software on the host.
-The Ubuntu and
+The Ubuntu image uses the

 Managing software on Container-Optimized OS